sdg002/AzureTrials/aks/readme.md

 1. No easy way to templatize..
 1. You will need to invoke `apply` for each and every Kubernetes resource YAML

-## How to create a folder with template helm charts ?
+## How to use the helm creaet option to create a folder with template helm charts ?

 ```
 helm create myfolder001